rit-sse/OneRepoToRuleThemAll/app/markdown/projects.md

 Virtual Reality three dimensional image painting program.

-For past projects, see our Github at https://github.com/rit-sse.
-The following is a selection of our most recent projects.
+To check out all our past and present projects, visit our Github at [https://github.com/rit-sse](https://github.com/rit-sse).